Hande Özyürek: Career

 Since her orchestra debut at the age of 16, Özyürek has performed as a soloist in Germany, Austria, France, Belgium, Italy, and Turkey; playing with major orchestras like the Brussels Philharmonic Orchestra (Belgium), the Mozart Symphony Orchestra (Germany), Plovdiv Philharmonic Orchestra (Bulgaria), Süd-West Deutsche Philharmonic, Istanbul State Symphony Orchestra, İzmir State Symphony Orchestra, Çukurova State Symphony Orchestra and Bursa State Symphony Orchestra, as well as the Başkent Academic Orchestra of Ankara and several chamber orchestras (Milli Reasürans, Borusan and Camerata Saygun).

 Özyürek's achievements won her several awards, including the Sedat-Güzin Gürel Award, the Förderpreis Career Grant for Young Performers, and the Young Musician of the Year Award of the British Council.
 She took part in international competitions; winning second prizes in San Bartolomeo, Italy for violin in 2001 and for chamber ensemble in 2003.
 In 2003, Özyürek was awarded Junior Chamber International's Cultural Achievement Award in Turkey.

-The international festivals she has participated in are the Bach Festival, Villingen-Schwenningen Music Festival, Ankara Music Festival, Istanbul International Music Festival and Eskişehir Music Festival.
-She recorded some of the most interesting works from her large and varied repertoire for radio and television.
+She participated in multiple international festivals such as the Bach Festival, Villingen-Schwenningen Music Festival, Ankara Music Festival, Istanbul International Music Festival and Eskişehir Music Festival.

 Özyürek's first solo album, Face to Face with Saygun, was released in September 2007 by Kalan Müzik as a tribute to Turkish composer Ahmet Adnan Saygun on the occasion of the 100th anniversary of his birth.
 This CD features Saygun's complete violin-piano compositions as well as solo violin pieces by composers Özkan Manav and Babür Tongur, who were also students of Saygun.